 - Change apache web server configuration

 Linux File Editing Tools

-Linux is free and open source operating system which provides a lot of different file or text editor in order to edit files.
-Some of the are command line which can be work over SSH connection, console and some of them are GUI based which requires desktop environment.
+Linux is a free and open-source operating system that provides a lot of different file or text editors in order to edit files.
+Some of the are command lines that can be worked over an SSH connection, and console, and some of them are GUI-based which requires a desktop environment.

 |TEXT EDITOR NAME||TYPE||DESCRIPTION|

 Vim or Vi is one of the most popular command-line text editors which can be used to edit files in Linux.
 Vim is the next generation of the vi file editor which is managed with commands and keys.
 In order to edit a file with Vim/Vi, we should open the file from the command line.

 Now we should change into the edit mode with the i key like below.
 But before we will sure the command mode is enabled.